 A National Emergency Co-Ordination Centre (NECC) was established in 2007 where Ministers and/or Senior Civil Servants can convene to co-ordinate national responses to a major emergency.
 The NECC has been used on an ongoing basis since it was established and the NECC is equipped with the latest robust communications systems and support facilities.
 The NECC is available to all Government Departments and Agencies for use in emergency planning and response.
 It is the venue for meetings of the Governmental Task Force on Emergency Planning, Interdepartmental Working Groups on Emergency Planning and the National Steering Group for the implementation of the Framework for Major Emergency Management.
 The Severe Weather National Coordination Group and other similar National Coordination Groups for other emergencies would also meet in the Centre when the need arises.

-In addition, following two recent severe winters, it was decided by the Government Task Force on Emergency Planning to launch a “Be Winter-Ready” Information Campaign to give the public advice on how to prepare for severe weather and highlighted the “whole of Government” approach being taken informing the public of what was being done and where information can be sourced.
+In addition, it was decided by the Government Task Force on Emergency Planning to launch a “Be Winter-Ready” Information Campaign to give the public advice on how to prepare for severe weather and highlighted the “whole of Government” approach being taken informing the public of what was being done and where information can be sourced.
 The central message of this Information Campaign is simply to encourage people to be prepared, to stay safe and to know where to find help if you need it.

 The central focus of the Information Campaign is an information booklet ‘Be Winter- Ready’ and the Winter Ready website: www.winterready.ie .